AleNoia/ToDoList/README.md

 This project is a simple web application of one to do list implemented with Vue.js.

-If you have any question or suggestion, mail me:
+If you have any question, suggestion or want to contact, mail me:

 📧 igornoiasilva@gmail.com.